hcn1519/KNK_Exercises/README.md

 - assignment operator requires an `lvalue` as its left operand.
 - `LValue` represents an object stored in computer memory, not a constant or the result of a computation.

+> RValue is an expression that can appear on the right side.(i.e. variable, constant, or more complex expression)

 ### Compound Assignment

 - `v += e` is not exactly same as `v = v + e`
+- In `v += e`, v will be evaluated only once; `v = v + e` causes v to be evaluated twice.

 ```c
 // x *= (y + z);